stenwt/librarium/docusaurus-librarium/docs/docs-content/04-clusters/04-palette-virtual-clusters/00-add-virtual-cluster-to-host-cluster.md

-import PointsOfInterest from '@site/src/shared/components/common/PointOfInterest';
+import PointsOfInterest from '@site/src/components/PointOfInterest';
 import Tooltip from "@site/src/components/Tooltip";

 # Add Virtual Clusters to a Host Cluster

-:::warn
+:::caution

 As of Palette 3.2, this feature is deprecated.
 Use the [Deploy a Virtual Cluster to a Cluster Group](/clusters/palette-virtual-clusters/deploy-virtual-cluster) guide to learn how to deploy Palette Virtual clusters.